Most traders treat volatility like something that happens to them.

 Most traders are over-leveraged and under-prepared.

-Volatility doesn't hurt.
+Volatility does not hurt prepared traders.
 Poor risk management does.

 Professionals size positions around expected volatility.

-Higher volatility → smaller position.
+Higher volatility means smaller position.
+Lower volatility means larger position.

 This simple adjustment changes everything.